 At the beginning of the meeting, the Chair asks members what items they wish to have removed from the consent agenda and discussed individually.
-If any Council member requests that an item be removed from the consent agenda, it must be removed.
-Council members may request that an item be removed for any reason.
+If any Council member requests that an item be removed from the consent agenda, it must be removed, unless it concerns a request made by a GNSO Council member on behalf of a SG or C for an ICANN inspection request or an inspection remedy4 (see section 22.7 of the ICANN Bylaws).
+Any such request is automatically added to the consent agenda and can only be removed at the request of the GNSO Council member that made the original request or the person serving as an alternate for such Council member.
+Council members may request that any other item be removed for any reason.
 They may wish, for example, to discuss the item, to query the item, or to register a vote against the item.
 If an item is removed from the consent agenda, it is added to the meeting agenda for that meeting, unless the Council Chair in consultation with the Council Vice-Chairs determines differently.